Rory McKeown

-Career
+Club career

 Kilmarnock

 McKeown started his career as a youth-team player for Ipswich Town.
 McKeown went on to develop in the Ipswich under-18s and reserve teams before he was released in June 2011 after "Blues" manager Paul Jewell opted not to give him a professional contract upon the expiry of his academy scholarship.

 McKeown joined Kilmarnock after a short trial in July 2011, having been signed ahead of fellow trialist Mitchell Piqué.
 Manager Kenny Shiels said that "Rory played for me at 13 as an outside left in my Excellence Programme back in Northern Ireland.
 I've always seen the potential in him and he's one we can develop into a good left-back".
 McKeown scored on his competitive debut for "Killie" with "a stunning 25-yard strike" in a 1–1 draw with Dundee United at Tannadice Park on 24 July.
 However he struggled for first-team action after Jeroen Tesselaar was instead favoured at left-back.
 He made 21 appearances throughout the 2011–12 season and 18 appearances in the 2012–13 campaign as Kilmarnock posted ninth-place finishes in the Scottish Premier League.

 On 20 February 2014, McKeown joined Scottish Championship side Cowdenbeath on a one-month emergency loan.
 He made his debut for the "Miners" two days later and scored 33 minutes into a 2–0 win over Dundee at Central Park.
 Having made six appearances and scoring once, his loan spell with Cowdenbeath was extended until the end of the 2013–14 season.
 He featured a total of 16 times for Jimmy Nicholl's "Blue Brazil", scoring two goals, as Cowdenbeath finished in ninth-place but avoided relegation with a 4–1 victory over Dunfermline Athletic in the play-off final.
 He was released by Kilmarnock manager Allan Johnston upon his return to Rugby Park.